KasperskyLab/Kaspresso/docs/Tutorial/index.en.md

 ## Feedback

 If you find a typo, error or inaccuracy in the material, want to suggest an improvement or add new lessons to the Tutorial, you can [create an Issue](https://github.com/KasperskyLab/Kaspresso/issues/new) in the Kaspresso project or open a Pull request (materials from the Tutorial are in the public domain in the [docs](https://github.com/KasperskyLab/Kaspresso/tree/master/docs) folder).
-<br>If the Tutorial did not solve your question, you can search the [Wiki](https://kasperskylab.github.io/Kaspresso/Wiki/Page%20object%20in%20Kaspresso/) section or the [Kaspresso in articles](https://kasperskylab.github.io/Kaspresso/Home/Kaspresso-in-articles/) and [Kaspresso in video](https://kasperskylab.github.io/Kaspresso/Home/Kaspresso-in-videos).
+<br>If the Tutorial did not answer your question, you can search the [Wiki](https://kasperskylab.github.io/Kaspresso/Wiki/Page%20object%20in%20Kaspresso/) section or the [Kaspresso in articles](https://kasperskylab.github.io/Kaspresso/Home/Kaspresso-in-articles/) and [Kaspresso in video](https://kasperskylab.github.io/Kaspresso/Home/Kaspresso-in-videos).
 <br>You can also join our Telegram channels [ru](https://t.me/kaspresso) and [en](https://t.me/kaspresso_en) and ask your question there.

 ## Give thanks